karlospn/mytechramblings-site-source-code/content/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines.md

 - Get the scan results and analyze them

-Invoke the PowerShell script that fetches the scan result and assess the vulnerabilities.
+Invoke the script that fetches the scan result and assess the vulnerabilities.

 ```yaml
   - job: ImageScanCheck